Peter Snell Interview

 By Gary Cohen

-Peter Snell of New Zealand won the Gold Medal in the 1960 Olympic 800 meter run in Rome, Italy by 0.07 seconds, clockng 1:46.48.
-Four years later in 1964 in Tokyo, Japan he repeated as Olympic Champion in the 800 meters by half a second in an Olympic Record time of 1:45.1.
-He added an Olympic Gold Medal in Tokyo at 1500 meters, winning by over 10 meters in 3:38.1.
+Peter Snell of New Zealand won the gold medal in the 1960 Olympic 800 meter run in Rome, Italy by 0.07 seconds, clockng 1:46.48.
+Four years later in 1964 in Tokyo, Japan he repeated as Olympic champion in the 800 meters by half a second in an Olympic record time of 1:45.1.
+He added an Olympic gold medal in Tokyo at 1500 meters, winning by more than 10 meters in 3:38.1.
 Snell is one of only three men to win successive Olympic 800 meter titles and was the first in over 60 years to complete the 800 / 1500 meter double in the Olympics.
 He set World Records of 1:44.3 for 800 meters in 1962, 3:54.4 & 3:54.1 for the Mile in 1962 & 1964 and 2:16.6 for 1000 meters in 1964, which are all his personal record times.
-At the British Commonwealth Games in 1962 in Perth, Western Australia, Snell won Gold Medals in the Mile and at 880 yards.
+At the British Commonwealth Games in 1962 in Perth, Western Australia, Snell won gold medals in the Mile and at 880 yards.
 Peter was named ‘New Zealand’s Sports Champion of the Century,’ made a ‘Member of the British Empire’ and appeared on a New Zealand commemorative postage stamp.
 He earned a Doctorate in Exercise Physiology and is a world-renowned exercise physiologist at the University of Texas in Dallas.
 Peter and his wife, Miki, of 28 years reside in Dallas, Texas.

 GCR: You’ve had some health issues in recent years which even prevented your attending a 50 year celebration of your first Olympic victory in 1960.
 How is your health currently and is there anything in particular on which you and your doctors keep a keen eye?